ponylang/pony-tutorial/capabilities/capability-subtyping.md

 The last case to consider is when we have an ephemeral reference capability.
 For example, if we have some `iso` and we `consume` it or do a destructive read, the type we get is `iso^`, not `iso`.

 * `iso^ <: iso`.
 This is pretty simple.
-When we givean `iso^` a name, by assigning it to something or passing it as an argument to a method, it loses the `^` and becomes a plain old `iso`.
+When we give an `iso^` a name, by assigning it to something or passing it as an argument to a method, it loses the `^` and becomes a plain old `iso`.
 We know we gave up our previous `iso`, so it's safe to have a new one.
 * `trn^ <: trn`.
 This works exactly like `iso^`.
 The guarantee is weaker (_write uniqueness_ instead of _read and write uniqueness_), but it works the same way.
 * `ref^ <: ref^` and `ref^ <: ref` and `ref <: ref^`.
 Here, we have another case.
 Not only is a `ref^` a subtype of a `ref`, it's also a subtype of a `ref^`.
 What's going on here?
 The reason is that an ephemeral reference capability is a way of saying "a reference capability that, when aliased, results in the base reference capability".
 Since a `ref` can be aliased as a `ref`, that means `ref` and `ref^` are completely interchangeable.
 * `val^`, `box^`, `tag^`.
 These all work the same way as `ref`, that is, they are interchangeable with the base reference capability.
 It's for the same reason: all of these reference capabilities can be aliased as themselves.